 Oh and: Toddlers may enjoy roasted vegetables best when dipped into ketchup!

-The Best Roasted Vegetables
+The Best Roasted Vegetables for Kids

 - Easy Baked Carrot Fries

 We love this roasted vegetable recipe alongside burgers (or chicken or sausage), especially dipped into ketchup.
 They are also really good leftover and tossed into a salad.

 - Roasted Acorn Squash